We’re taking a short break!

-Label Inspection: Detecting Creases and Print Errors with Diffuse Lighting
+Label Inspection with Diffuse Lighting: Catching Creases and Print Errors

 Machine vision OCR application for automated date reading and expiry date verification on packaged products

-Label inspection with machine vision requires diffuse LED illumination to detect print errors, missing text, creases, and misalignment.
-A technical guide to illumination geometry and wavelength selection for packaging label inspection systems.
+Label inspection with machine vision relies on diffuse LED illumination to catch print errors, missing text, creases, and misalignment.
+A technical guide to illumination geometry and wavelength choice for packaging label inspection systems.

-Label inspection is a critical quality control step in virtually every consumer product packaging line.
+Label inspection is a critical quality control step on virtually every consumer product packaging line.
 Labels carry mandatory product information including ingredient lists, allergen declarations, batch numbers, expiry dates, and regulatory markings.
-Any error in the label — missing text, transposed digits, incorrect barcode, crease, wrinkle, bubble, or misalignment — can trigger product recalls, regulatory non-compliance, or consumer safety issues.
+Any error in the label—missing text, transposed digits, wrong barcode, crease, wrinkle, bubble, or misalignment—can set off product recalls, regulatory non-compliance, or consumer safety issues.

-Machine vision systems provide 100% inline label inspection at full production speed.
-The performance of these systems depends entirely on the quality of the image produced by the illumination.
-Diffuse illumination is the starting point for most label inspection tasks because it eliminates the specular reflections and shadows that make label surfaces difficult to image under direct lighting.
-Selecting the right combination of illumination geometry and wavelength is the key to achieving reliable detection across the wide range of label materials, finishes, and defect types encountered in production.
+Machine vision systems deliver 100% inline label inspection at full production speed.
+How well these systems perform comes down entirely to the quality of the image the illumination produces.
+Diffuse illumination is the starting point for most label inspection tasks because it clears the specular reflections and shadows that make label surfaces hard to image under direct lighting.
+Choosing the right combination of illumination geometry and wavelength is the key to reliable detection across the wide range of label materials, finishes, and defect types met in production.

 Labels are applied to curved, cylindrical, or irregular surfaces.
-The label material itself may be paper, film, foil, or a laminate of multiple materials.
+The label material itself may be paper, film, foil, or a laminate of several materials.
 The print may be flexographic, offset, digital, or thermal transfer.
 The finish may be matt, gloss, satin, or metallised.
-Each combination of surface, material, and finish has different optical properties that affect how the label responds to illumination.
+Each combination of surface, material, and finish carries different optical properties that shape how the label responds to illumination.

-Gloss labels produce strong specular reflections under direct illumination.
-These reflections create bright hotspots in the camera image that saturate the sensor and make it impossible to read the text or verify the print in the affected area.
-Foil and metallised labels are even more problematic: the entire label surface acts as a mirror under direct illumination, producing an image that contains almost no usable information about the label content.
+Gloss labels throw strong specular reflections under direct illumination.
+Those reflections create bright hotspots in the camera image that saturate the sensor and make it impossible to read the text or verify the print in the affected area.
+Foil and metallised labels are even more troublesome: the whole label surface acts as a mirror under direct illumination, producing an image that holds almost no usable information about the label content.

-Matt and uncoated paper labels produce less specular reflection but are affected by shadows and gradients under non-uniform illumination.
-Any variation in illumination intensity across the field of view causes apparent density variations in the image that can be misinterpreted as print defects by image processing algorithms.
+Matt and uncoated paper labels throw less specular reflection but are hit by shadows and gradients under non-uniform illumination.
+Any variation in illumination intensity across the field of view creates apparent density variations in the image that can be misread as print defects by image processing algorithms.

 Diffuse Illumination for Label Inspection

-Diffuse illumination distributes light over a large solid angle, illuminating the label surface from many directions simultaneously.
-This dramatically reduces the intensity of any individual specular reflection because the reflected energy is spread over many directions rather than concentrated at a single specular angle.
-The result is a much more uniform image of the label surface that is independent of minor surface tilt or curvature variations.
+Diffuse illumination spreads light over a large solid angle, lighting the label surface from many directions at once.
+That sharply cuts the intensity of any single specular reflection because the reflected energy is spread over many directions rather than concentrated at one specular angle.
+The result is a far more uniform image of the label surface, independent of minor surface tilt or curvature variations.

 Flat Dome Illumination for Flat and Slightly Curved Labels

-Flat dome illuminators provide diffuse illumination from a large area source.
+Flat dome illuminators give diffuse illumination from a large-area source.
 The light exits through a diffusing panel that produces a uniform, omnidirectional illumination field.
-For flat labels and labels on low-curvature surfaces, flat dome illumination provides the most uniform background illumination available from a front-facing source.
-The uniformity specifications of RODER Vision FD-series flat dome illuminators exceed 90% across the active area, ensuring consistent image quality across the entire label.
+For flat labels and labels on low-curvature surfaces, flat dome illumination delivers the most uniform background illumination available from a front-facing source.
+The uniformity figures of RODER Vision FD-series flat dome illuminators top 90% across the active area, keeping image quality consistent across the entire label.

 Ring Illumination for Cylindrical Containers

 Labels on cylindrical containers such as bottles, cans, and tubes are inspected with a ring illuminator centred on the container axis.
-The ring geometry provides illumination from all azimuthal directions simultaneously, which compensates for the curvature of the label surface.
-Each point on the cylindrical label surface receives light from at least some of the ring LEDs at an angle that is close to normal incidence, producing a relatively uniform image across the curvature of the container.
+The ring geometry supplies illumination from all azimuthal directions at once, which makes up for the curvature of the label surface.
+Each point on the cylindrical label surface receives light from at least some of the ring LEDs at an angle close to normal incidence, giving a relatively uniform image across the curvature of the container.

-For labels on bottles, a ring illuminator with a large inner diameter is used so that the bottle fits within the ring.
-The ring is positioned at a height that centres it on the label zone.
-For high-speed rotary inspection of cylindrical containers, multiple ring illuminators are positioned around the circumference of a star wheel or rotary table to inspect all faces of the label in a single pass.
+For labels on bottles, a ring illuminator with a large inner diameter is used so the bottle fits within the ring.
+The ring is set at a height that centres it on the label zone.
+For high-speed rotary inspection of cylindrical containers, several ring illuminators are placed around the circumference of a star wheel or rotary table to inspect all faces of the label in a single pass.

 Detecting Print Errors and Missing Text

 Print error detection compares the camera image of the label against a reference image or a parametric description of the expected content.
-The inspection tasks include verifying the presence and position of all printed elements, reading variable data such as batch numbers and expiry dates, verifying barcode symbology and readability, and detecting print quality defects such as streaks, voids, smears, and colour shifts.
+The inspection tasks include confirming the presence and position of all printed elements, reading variable data such as batch numbers and expiry dates, verifying barcode symbology and readability, and catching print quality defects such as streaks, voids, smears, and colour shifts.

 Wavelength Selection for Print Contrast

-The wavelength of the illumination determines the contrast between different ink colours and the label background.
-For black ink on white or light-coloured labels, any visible wavelength provides adequate contrast.
-For coloured inks, the contrast depends on the relationship between the ink colour and the illumination wavelength.
+The wavelength of the illumination sets the contrast between different ink colours and the label background.
+For black ink on white or light-coloured labels, any visible wavelength gives adequate contrast.
+For coloured inks, the contrast hinges on the relationship between the ink colour and the illumination wavelength.

-A red illuminator suppresses red ink and enhances the contrast of blue and green ink on a white background.
-A blue illuminator suppresses blue ink and enhances red and yellow ink contrast.
-For applications where the same camera must read black ink, coloured ink, and barcodes on the same label, white illumination provides a reasonable baseline contrast for all colours.
-For applications where one specific ink colour must be inspected with the highest possible contrast, a single-wavelength illuminator matched to the complementary colour of the ink is preferred.
+A red illuminator suppresses red ink and lifts the contrast of blue and green ink on a white background.
+A blue illuminator suppresses blue ink and lifts red and yellow ink contrast.
+Where the same camera has to read black ink, coloured ink, and barcodes on one label, white illumination gives a reasonable baseline contrast for all colours.
+Where one specific ink colour has to be inspected at the highest possible contrast, a single-wavelength illuminator matched to the complementary colour of the ink is preferred.

 UV Illumination for Security and Authentication Features

-Many labels incorporate UV-fluorescent security features that are invisible under white light.
+Many labels carry UV-fluorescent security features that stay invisible under white light.
 These include UV-reactive inks, fibres, and coatings that fluoresce strongly under ultraviolet illumination at 365 nm or 395 nm.
-Vision inspection with UV illumination can verify the presence and position of these security features.
-This is used in pharmaceutical label inspection, high-value product authentication, and brand protection applications.
+Vision inspection with UV illumination can confirm the presence and position of these security features.
+It is used in pharmaceutical label inspection, high-value product authentication, and brand protection.

 Crease and Wrinkle Detection

-Label creases and wrinkles are mechanical defects caused by incorrect label application, incorrect label tension during application, or label material defects.
-They distort the appearance of the label and may make printed information difficult or impossible to read.
+Label creases and wrinkles are mechanical defects caused by wrong label application, wrong label tension during application, or label material defects.
+They distort the look of the label and can make printed information hard or impossible to read.
 In pharmaceutical and food applications, a creased label may fail regulatory requirements for legibility of mandatory information.

 Shadow-Based Crease Detection

 Creases and wrinkles are three-dimensional surface deformations.
-They cast shadows under directional illumination and appear as bright lines under grazing-incidence darkfield illumination.
-The most effective technique for crease detection combines two illumination modes: diffuse illumination for print verification, and low-angle directional illumination for crease and wrinkle detection.
-The two images are acquired separately using strobe triggering and analysed by different inspection algorithms.
+They cast shadows under directional illumination and show up as bright lines under grazing-incidence darkfield illumination.
+The most effective approach for crease detection pairs two illumination modes: diffuse illumination for print verification and low-angle directional illumination for crease and wrinkle detection.
+The two images are captured separately using strobe triggering and analysed by different inspection algorithms.

-Under low-angle illumination at 10° to 20° from horizontal, a crease of only 0.1 mm height on a flat label casts a shadow that is 0.3 to 0.6 mm long.
-This shadow is easily detectable by the inspection algorithm.
+Under low-angle illumination at 10° to 20° from horizontal, a crease only 0.1 mm high on a flat label casts a shadow 0.3 to 0.6 mm long.
+That shadow is easily caught by the inspection algorithm.
 The minimum detectable crease height depends on the illumination angle and the pixel size of the camera system.
-For high-resolution label inspection, creases as small as 50 micrometres in height are detectable with appropriate low-angle illumination.
+For high-resolution label inspection, creases as small as 50 micrometres in height are detectable with the right low-angle illumination.

 Label Presence and Position Verification

-Before print content can be verified, the system must confirm that a label is present and correctly positioned on the product.
-Label presence detection is typically performed with a ring illuminator or matrix illuminator providing front illumination.
-The unlabelled surface of the container has a different reflectance or colour from the labelled area.
-This difference is detected by a brightness or colour threshold in the image.
+Before print content can be verified, the system has to confirm a label is present and correctly positioned on the product.
+Label presence detection is usually done with a ring illuminator or matrix illuminator giving front illumination.
+The unlabelled surface of the container has a different reflectance or colour from the labelled area, and that difference is caught by a brightness or colour threshold in the image.

-Label position measurement checks that the label is applied within the allowed positional tolerance.
-This is measured from the image coordinates of the label edges.
-Any systematic offset in the label position indicates a problem with the label applicator or the web feed tension.
-The inspection system generates a correction signal that can be fed back to the label applicator controller for automatic adjustment.
+Label position measurement checks the label is applied within the allowed positional tolerance.
+It is measured from the image coordinates of the label edges.
+Any systematic offset in the label position points to a problem with the label applicator or the web feed tension.
+The inspection system generates a correction signal that can feed back to the label applicator controller for automatic adjustment.

 Barcode and Datamatrix Verification

-Every label inspection system for serialised products must verify the readability and content of barcodes and datamatrix codes.
+Every label inspection system for serialised products has to verify the readability and content of barcodes and datamatrix codes.
 The readability of a barcode depends on the print quality, the contrast between bars and spaces, the bar width accuracy, and the absence of voids, smears, or bleed.

-Diffuse illumination from a ring or flat dome illuminator is generally adequate for barcode verification on paper and film labels.
-For foil or metallised labels where the barcode is embossed or hot-stamped, a combination of diffuse and directional illumination may be needed to produce sufficient contrast for reliable barcode reading.
-RODER Vision DL6 series illuminators with adjustable angle settings allow the illumination geometry to be optimised for the specific barcode substrate material.
+Diffuse illumination from a ring or flat dome illuminator is generally enough for barcode verification on paper and film labels.
+For foil or metallised labels where the barcode is embossed or hot-stamped, a combination of diffuse and directional illumination may be needed to build sufficient contrast for reliable barcode reading.
+RODER Vision DL6 series illuminators with adjustable angle settings let the illumination geometry be tuned to the specific barcode substrate material.

 RODER Vision Illuminator Families for Label Inspection

-The following RODER Vision product families are well suited for label presence, print verification, crease detection, and barcode reading on packaging lines.
+The RODER Vision product families below suit label presence, print verification, crease detection, and barcode reading on packaging lines.

 RODER Vision FD2 flat dome illuminator label print inspection packaging